wp-plugins/pinterest-widgets/README.txt

 The "Pin It" Button widget is *not* included in this plugin and is instead included in the separate [Pinterest "Pin It" Button plugin](http://pinplugins.com/pin-it-button-pro/?utm_source=wordpress_org&utm_medium=link&utm_campaign=pinterest_widgets) ([Lite version](http://wordpress.org/plugins/pinterest-pin-it-button/) / [Pro version](http://pinplugins.com/pin-it-button-pro/?utm_source=wordpress_org&utm_medium=link&utm_campaign=pinterest_widgets)), which we also created.

+Spanish and Serbian translations by Ogi Djuraskovic of [firstsiteguide.com](http://firstsiteguide.com/).

 [Follow this project on Github](https://github.com/pderksen/WP-Pinterest-Widgets).

 == Installation ==